 Individual Medical Attention from Home Nurses

-For the duration of their visit, home nursing staff provide seniors with one-on-one care, not sharing a nurse with several others in a communal living situation.
+For the duration of their visit, home nursing staff provide seniors with one-on-one skilled nursing care, not sharing a nurse with several others in a communal living situation.

 Socialization and Mood